The Thrive For Good Growing Food Course

 Going back to our main plant families, I’ll share the main harvest times for North America:

-- Allium.
-E.g. Garlic, leek, onion, scallion, shallot.
-Mostly harvested in the summer, but many of them are perennial, so if you always leave some in the ground, you may be able to harvest some in spring and throughout the whole growing season.
+• Allium.
+Garlic, onion, scallion, shallot.
+Mostly harvested in the summer, but many of them are perennial, so if you leave some in the ground and mulch them over winter, you may be able to harvest some in spring and throughout the whole growing season.

-- Brassica.
-E.g. Broccoli, Brussels sprouts, cabbage, cauliflower, kale.
-May be harvested in summer, but the hotter the summer and milder the winter, the more that harvest moves towards spring and fall, and even winter in the hottest climates.
+• Brassica.
+Broccoli, cabbage, cauliflower, kale.
+Harvested in summer, but doesn’t like heat, so the hotter the summer and the milder the winter, the more that harvest moves towards spring and fall, and even winter in the hottest climates.

-- Cucurbit.
-E.g. Cucumber and zucchini early to late summer, winter squash late summer to fall, pumpkin in fall.
+• Cucurbit.
+Cucumber and zucchini early to late summer, winter squash late summer to fall, pumpkin in fall.

-- Legume.
-E.g. Beans can be harvested all summer and fall if you plant them every couple of weeks during the spring and summer, peas are harvested in spring before it gets too hot (and fall if you plant a fall crop in late summer).
+• Legume.
+Beans can be harvested all summer and fall if you plant them every couple of weeks during the spring and summer, peas are harvested in spring before it gets too hot (and fall if you plant a fall crop in late summer).

-- Solanum.
-E.g. Eggplant, pepper, potato, tomato.
-Harvested summer to early fall.
+• Solanum.
+Eggplant, pepper, potato, tomato.
+Harvested from summer to early fall.

-As for how to harvest, most leaves and fruits can be harvested by hand, just snapping them from the plant, but often, a knife or scissors is easier for you and less damaging to the plant.
+As for how to harvest, most leaves and fruits can be harvested by hand, simply snapping or twisting them from the plant, but often, a knife or scissors is easier and less damaging to the plant.

-Leaves taste best when they’re younger, before they start to flower, whereas fruits are best when they’re allowed to ripen fully on the plant.
+Leaves taste best when they’re younger, before the plant starts to flower, whereas fruits are best when they’re allowed to ripen fully on the plant.

 Roots may be pulled by hand, but a garden fork is often helpful.

-There are a few plants that we may harvest all at once when the plant has largely died back, like potatoes, dry beans, and winter squash to be stored for winter.
+There are a few plants that we can harvest all at once when they have largely died back, such as potatoes, dry beans, and winter squash, which can be stored for winter use.

 But for most plants, it’s best to harvest them regularly, as soon as they’re ready, because they’re the most nutritious then and because harvesting them often causes them to produce more until the weather gets either too hot or cold for them (depending on the plant).